-Australia's Heatwave Is Taking A Toll On People, Animals, Infrastructure And Land
+Australia's Heat Wave Is Taking A Toll On People, Animals, Infrastructure And Land

 Alice Springs, a town in the country's Northern Territory, suffered its 14th consecutive day above 107 degrees F, a community group said this week.

-One of the latest casualties there were about 90 feral horses, the Central Land Council said in a statement Thursday.
+About 90 feral horses were some of the latest casualties there, the Central Land Council said in a statement Thursday.
 The horses had gathered to drink water from Deep Hole reservoir, a community group said on Facebook.
 But because of soaring temperatures, the water had dried up.

 Community members discovered the scene after driving to the area with expectations that the water would be low.
-But "nothing could have prepared the group for grisly reality that awaited them," the post said.
+But "nothing could have prepared the group for [the] grisly reality that awaited them," the post said.

 Stallions, mares and foals were strewn hoof to hoof in the dry mud.
 "It's just terrible to know these beautiful animals died this way," local community member Ralph Turner said.

 More than 50 other horses were later culled, according to the Central Land Council.
-Another 120 were said to be too weak for relocation, and may be killed despite protest among some residents.
+An additional 120 were said to be too weak for relocation and may be killed despite protest among some residents.

 Ranchers in western Australia's northern Goldfields shot at least 2,500 thirsty camels in the last month, according to ABC, which says the camels migrate from the Gibson Desert every summer.